Favorite Fall Breakfast

 Who doesn’t love to fill their pumpkin crepes to the brim with all of the sweet and delicious filling ideas?
 Use this rich cream cheese crepe filling for pumpkin cheesecake crepes.
-Or keep it simple with fresh sliced bananas.
+Or keep it simple with fresh sliced or caramelized bananas.

 More Crepe Recipes: